 The service area in yellow represents all areas in which the Starship PDD will be able to access.
 Users can pin their location at various buildings and will be able to receive their order according to their pin.

 1. How Starship robots operate

 a) Where do the robots operate?

-Our robots are light-weight and low-speed.
 They operate in pedestrian areas and only use roads and cycle lanes for crossing.

 b) Are Starship robots safe?

 Absolutely!
 Safety is our priority.